 EMA and the European Commission have agreed transitional arrangements to streamline the monitoring of EudraVigilance by MAHs.

 During a pilot period which started on 22 February 2018, MAHs of the active substances included in the following list have to monitor them in EudraVigilance and inform EMA and national competent authorities of validated signals with their medicines.
-The pilot was initially planned for one year but has been extended until further notice.

 These transitional arrangements do not apply to obligations on simplified reporting and management of individual case safety reports (see Good pharmacovigilance practices (GVP) Module VI and EudraVigilance change management).